Born in Philadelphia, PA

 Monaghan’s working methods impressed me at once, namely his restlessness, his visible willingness to embrace chance, a recklessness which struck me as very like the modus operandi that the first generation of Ab Exes had taken from Surrealist Automatism.
 I liked the way he would work on the wall, then transfer the surface to the floor, then hock the piece back onto the wall again, dripping, gouging, pouring, incising, splashing, seemingly recklessly and, yes, perhaps actually so, but ending up with an image that seemed so controlled that he might as well have been a watchmaker meticulously assembling a timepiece.

-“Spiritual Surrealism” ~ Anthony M. Solomon, advisor to 3 presidents, former Chairman of P.S.
-1 and board member of the Andy Warhol Foundation, describing Todd Monaghan’s work.
+~ Anthony M. Solomon, advisor to 3 presidents, former Chairman of PS1, Andy Warhol Foundation Board.

 Todd Monaghan, an American Artist based in New York City, sometimes referred to as tm, explores spontaneous intuition and the subconscious mind by flicking, spilling, dripping and scrapping paint into layered, textural, immersive, multi-level paintings and collages.
 Monaghan’s paintings engage formally with line and density on a large scale and thematically stare into the widest scope of all – our boundless universe.
 Stretching as large as 118 inches, these paintings relate to the individual and whole of the cosmos in their gripping, expressionistic approach.
 He has exhibits in many international galleries and art fairs including Paris, NY, Atlanta, Miami, LA and abroad.
 His works are in the collections of important private, corporate, and academic collections.